Sauceke/hotdog/Documentation/Wired.md

     <br>

-7. Slide the PCBs in, secure each with a zip-tie <br>
+7. Slide the PCBs in, secure each with a zip-tie
     and the clipped off end of another zip-tie.

     <img